-The First Words Preschool Speech and Language Program of Ottawa (First Words) is led by Pinecrest-Queensway Community Health Centre (PQCHC) and works in close collaboration with the Children’s Hospital of Eastern Ontario (CHEO) and the Ottawa Children’s Treatment Centre (OCTC).
+The First Words Preschool Speech and Language Program of Ottawa (First Words) is led by Pinecrest-Queensway Community Health Centre (PQCHC) and works in close collaboration with the Children’s Hospital of Eastern Ontario (CHEO).
 In order to provide the best care to your child, the teams from these organizations may share information with each other.

 In addition to speech and language milestones, the Communication Checkup looks at different areas of development such as; communication, social and fine/gross motor skills and red flags.
 Based on your child’s age and your answers, the screening can help determine the need for a speech and language assessment, developmental or psychological assessment.
 The results from the Communication Checkup will, if needed, help to refer you to the most suitable agency to help your child.

 The Communication Checkup is a screening tool not a diagnostic test.
-If you do not agree with the results or still have concerns regarding your child’s development, we urge you to speak to your child’s doctor to determine how best to support your child.
+If you do not agree with the results or still have concerns regarding your child’s development, we urge you to speak to your child’s primary health care provider to determine how best to support your child.
 The Communication Checkup is based on English and French developmental milestones.
 This screening tool may not be 100% reflective of a child’s development in other languages or cultures.

 Based on your answers, the results of the Communication Checkup may recommend that you: